 What is Risk Compensation?
 Risk Compensation is a behavioral model of human attitudes towards risk which suggests that people might adjust their behavior in response to the perceived level of risk.
 It follows that, depending on the strength of the effect, that it might counteract and even annul the impact of risk mitigation, if the updated attitude and behavior modifies the actual underlying risk Examples of potential risk compensation effects abound A prominent example of potential risk compensation in recent times that established the concept in more formal terms in public policy debates concerned the beneficial role of safety belts in automobiles.

-Are you getting a bit tired with all the machine learning ballyhoo?
-You can blame it all on a German mathematician(*), Carl Friedrich Gauss, who started the futuristic “mega-trend” back in 1809: He showed us how to “train” a straight line to pass nicely through a cloud of unruly, scattered data points.
+Machine Learning Ballyhoo: Are you getting a bit tired with all the machine learning ballyhoo?
+You can blame it all on a German mathematician(*), Carl Friedrich Gauss, who started the futuristic mega-trend back in 1809: He showed us how to train a straight line to pass nicely through a cloud of unruly, scattered data points.
 To find, in effect, a path of least embarrassment.
-Two+ centuries later it is still a profitable enterprise to invent elaborate variations of that theme, now going under the more exalted name of “supervised learning“, which may or may not include “deep learning”.
+Two+ centuries later it is still a profitable enterprise to invent elaborate variations of that theme, now going under the more exalted name of supervised learning, which may or may not include deep learning.

+If programming languages were human languages which one would be which?
 Most developers know (or get to know quickly once they join a team) that programming languages are as much about communicating with other developers as they are about instructing the computer.
 Which raises the interesting question: If programming languages were human languages which one would be which?
 Here is a (tonque-in-cheek mind you!) compilation of a mapping between programming languages and human languages.
-Suggestions / corrections are welcome via the feedback button